 There is often obstructive hydrocephalus, and care must be taken in distinguishing this from ex-vacuo dilatation of the ventricles.

-MRI is more sensitive than CT to very small amounts of blood, especially in the posterior fossa, where CT remains marred by artefact.
+MRI is more sensitive than CT to very small amounts of blood, especially in the posterior fossa, where CT remains marred by artifact.

 Both FLAIR and more recently SWI (especially at 3T) are sensitive to small amounts of blood.
 Especially the latter will demonstrate tiny amounts of blood pooling in the occipital horns, and resulting in susceptibility induced signal drop out 3-4.

 On FLAIR the signal intensity will vary depending on the timing of the scan.
 Within 48 hours blood will appear as hyper-intense to the attenuated adjacent CSF 4.
 Later the signal is more variable and can be difficult to distinguish from flow related artifact (particularly in the third and fourth ventricles) unless other sequences are also used.

 Treatment and prognosis

 The main treatment approaches of intraventricular haemorrhage can be divided into two:

-- treatment of the underlying cause of haemorrhage (e.g. aneurysm, AVM, etc)
+- treatment of the underlying cause of haemorrhage (e.g. aneurysm, AVM)

 - treatment of obstructive hydrocephalus